DMDD or Bipolar

 • Divalproex sodium is superior to placebo in treating aggression in children and adolescents.
 However, lithium is the main treatment for mania in bipolar but more research is needed with kids.

-• Aripiprazole and risperidone are FDA-approved for treating irritability in autism and use caution r/t side-effects.
+• Aripiprazole and risperidone are FDA-approved for treating irritability in autism and use caution related to side-effects.

 • Other medications: SSRIs and SNRIs were not found to be helpful but weren’t an outcome of the measure.
 Alpha-2 agonists (guanfacine, clonidine) and atomoxetine may help irritability.